Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 Now that we can check if a board is full, it would be nice to know if the solution is valid.

-A sudoku is valid if each row, each column and each block contains the numbers from 1 to 9 exactly once.
+A Sudoku is valid if each row, each column and each block contains the numbers from 1 to 9 exactly once.
 Let's write functions for checking each of these conditions.